 We’ve had 3 motorhomes, and each one had a bit of a learning curve.
 Within a few months of ownership of our first motorhome, we hit a pothole, and the door to the cabinet holding all our dishes flew open.
 Fortunately, I’d outfitted our kitchen with mostly unbreakable dishes.
 It happened again in our current motorhome.
 A sudden stop caused dishes to shift and everything hit the floor.
 With a sharp turn, even at a slow speed, the drawer with our pans would slide open.
-Each time, Jim would find a fix for the problem: heavy-duty door or drawer latches, a twist tie, or adjustable RV refrigerator bars.
+Each time, Jim would find a fix for the problem: heavy-duty door or drawer latches, a twist tie, or Tension Rods for the refrigerator.

 Not checking the weather forecast before inviting a large group for an outdoor dinner.

 In 2003, we rode our mountain bikes on the Great Divide Trail, which runs from the border of Canada to the border of Mexico along the Continental Divide.
 We convinced friends and family to drive our motorhome for a week or two at a time while we rode.
 I cooked with relatively fresh food for dinner every night while bikers who were towing bike trailers were getting by on ramen noodles and freeze-dried food.
 In Montana, I invited two other groups we’d met along the way for dinner.
 I naively expected the good weather we’d enjoyed for several weeks to continue so we could eat while sitting around the campfire.
 No such luck!
 A thunderstorm struck just as dinner was served.
 Fourteen people squeezed into our 24-foot motorhome with barely enough elbow room for us to maneuver our forks from plates to mouths.